-Borra Caves is located in Eastern Ghats of India, in Ananthagiri Hills of Araku Valley, about 90 km’s from the coastal city of Visakhapatnam.
-Borra Guhalu or Borra Caves is one of its kind natural wonders of India.
+Borra Caves is located in the Eastern Ghats of India, in the Ananthagiri Hills of Araku Valley, about 90 km from the coastal city of Visakhapatnam.
+Borra Guhalu as it is called in the local language is one of its kind natural wonder of India.
 It is the biggest natural stalagmite and stalactite cave in the country.
-These caves are found in various parts of the world and their ages are always stated in hundreds of millions of years.
+These caves are found in various parts of the world and their ages are always stated as hundreds of millions of years.
 A number that you and I cannot even comprehend.

-Natural Wonder of India – Borra Caves – Places to visit in Araku Valley.
+Natural Wonder of India – Borra Caves – Places to visit in Araku Valley

 In India, of course, the caves are not as well maintained.
 Because of human touch, most growths have stopped, and there is no restriction on touching.
 Having said that they are a part of the culture here and not just another scientific or archaeological discovery.
 They are living caves in a sense.
-Since we have a way of finding divine everywhere, so the growths from the floor often get treated as Shivalingas.
+Since we have a way of finding the divine everywhere, so the growths from the floor often get treated as Shivalingas.
 And other formations can resemble other incarnations of Gods, their vehicles & auspicious signs.
 Sometimes even the legends from the historical texts.
 In these caves, you can see many Shiva Lingas.
 One of them is converted into a small temple and can be approached by a steep narrow staircase only.

-Formations by falling water.
+Formations by falling water

 What is worth noting is a huge end-to-end joint in the rock, which is amazing.
 Locals call two sides divided by the joints as Luv and Kusha, Sita’s two sons.
 Light falling out of the hole above illuminates the caves beautifully and in many ways depending on where you are standing in the cave.
-Human brain formation is also curious as it not like a traditional stalactite or stalagmite formation.
+Human brain formation is also curious as it is not like a traditional stalactite or stalagmite formation.
 Towards the end of the cave, you can see the reflection of the cave in water.
 Suddenly doubling the size of the cave with interesting illumination.

-Three Levels of Caves.
+Three Levels of Caves

-Meaning of Borra.
+Meaning of Borra

-Borra means the hole in the local language.
-This Cave has a hole right on top and that is how it gets its name.
+Borra means hole in the local language.
+This cave has a hole right on top and that is how it gets its name.
 Legend is that a cow fell through this hole and that is how the local tribal population discovered the cave and the source of the river.
 And named the river after the cow’s udder.
-At a point, you can see an udder like formation with water dropping from it directly over a Shivalinga.
+At a point, you can see an udder-like formation with water dropping from it directly over a Shivalinga.

-Train to Borra Caves.
+Train to Borra Caves